-Located in Suffolk County, Long Island, Cleary Deaf Child Center, Inc. had its beginning in 1925 when Rosemary Cleary opened Camp Peter Pan.
-The first summer camp for the deaf in the United States, it accepted children ages three to eight.
-Lessons in speech, language, and lip reading afforded educational goals as well as camping activities and games.
+Cleary School for the Deaf originated in 1925 in Suffolk County, Long Island, when Rosemary Cleary opened Camp Peter Pan.
+The camp accepted deaf children ages three to eight.
+The camp had educational goals as well as offered students camping and other enjoyable activities.